guilgautier/DPPy/docs/continuous_dpps/definition.rst

 .. seealso::

-	More formal definitions can be found in :cite:`MoWa04` Section 2 and :cite:`Joh06` Section 2 and references therein.
+	More formal definitions can be found in :cite:`MoWa04` Section 2 and :cite:`Joh06` Section 2 and bibliography therein.

 To understand the interaction between the points of a point process, one focuses on the interaction of each cloud of :math:`k` points (for all :math:`k`).
 The corresponding :math:`k`-correlation functions characterize the underlying point process.